keithhilen/api-accelerate/Readme.md

 * __Tokenize__ - The session object is used to generate a token.
 * __Respond__ - The token is passed back to the client.

 The authenticator provides a default method to complete each action.
 The app needs to override some or all of these actions by providing its own methods.
-The **receive** method generally should not be overriden.
+The **receive** method generally should not be overridden.
 The default **extract** action extracts parameters *user_name* and *password* from the request body.
-The app only needs tpo replace this method if different parameters are used.
+The app only needs to override this method if different parameters are used.
 The app must provide the **validate** method since the framework provides no standard account management capabilities.
 The **establish** method creates a session object with *account_id* and *user_name* as properties.
-The app only needs to replace this method if different properites are needed.
+The app only needs to override this method if different properties are needed.
 The **tokenize** method adds timestamp info to the session and then signs the object to create the token.
-There is rarely a reason to replace this method.
-The **respond** method returns the token in a data object, and generally does not need to be replaced.
+There is rarely a reason to override this method.
+The **respond** method returns the token in a data object, and generally does not need to be overridden.

 The login process can be configured as part of the app initialization.